Downtown Phoenix neighborhood in Phoenix, Arizona

 Is Downtown Phoenix a good investment right now?+

-Based on current ARMLS data, Downtown Phoenix has shown steady value growth in line with the overall market, supported by ongoing community development and demand.
-The $380K median, 24-day average days on market, and 85 walk score provide a factual baseline for evaluating the area.
+Downtown Phoenix has a median of $380K, positioned accessibly relative to the city median.
+The median price and 85 walk score provide a factual baseline for evaluating the area; neighborhood-level pace data is not published at this granularity, so current comparable sales are the ground truth.
 Real estate investment performance depends on purchase price, holding period, and market timing - not just neighborhood reputation.
 Consult current comparable sales data before making a decision.

 About This Guide

-Venture REI tracks market conditions across every neighborhood and zip code in the Valley, including Downtown Phoenix.
-This guide reflects that ongoing analysis, updated regularly with current ARMLS data.
+Incyte Realty tracks market conditions across every neighborhood and zip code in the Valley, including Downtown Phoenix.
+This guide reflects that ongoing analysis and is refreshed as new market data is published.

-Frank Vazquez at Venture REI is available for straightforward conversations about Downtown Phoenix real estate.
+Frank Vazquez at Incyte Realty is available for straightforward conversations about Downtown Phoenix real estate.